janbaykara/Spontaneous-Gurn/README.md

 ```
   @@@ : NB      : Generic find-in-file prefix (for HTML, use <!--# -->)
   >>> : MEAT    : Add some meat to this dummy/skeleton codeblock
-  +++ : BUILD   : Accompanying comment suggests a new feature
+  <<< : GUT     : Remove this unused/unecessarily large codeblock
   ^^^ : REFACTOR: Neaten up, improve or rework the internals of this system
   VVV : HUNT    : Hunt out and remove all references/dependencies to this codeblock
   ??? : PONDER  : Reconsider the implementation/necessity of this codeblock
   <-> : SPLIT   : Pull this codeblock apart, into more manageable/reusable chunks
   >-< : UNIFY   : Merge this codeblock with another near-identical block
+  +++ : BUILD   : Accompanying comment suggests a new feature
   !!! : KILL    : Fix this inconsistency / bug
 ```